Salaries, Wages, Fringe, Indirects

 Fringe Benefits and Indirect Costs (Facilities & Administration)

-The Grants Accounting Office is responsible for recording as grant expenses the fringe benefit charges and the approved Facilities and Administration (F&A) costs (formerly known as indirect costs).
+The Office of Grants & Contract Administration is responsible for recording as grant expenses the fringe benefit charges and the approved Facilities and Administration (F&A) costs (formerly known as indirect costs).
 Fringe benefits and F&A charges are based on the grant budget approved by the funding source.
 These charges are usually posted on a monthly basis.

 For more about fringe benefits, click here.